You are now leaving the Lilly Medical website

 - any time of day, and

-The global phase 3 SURMOUNT clinical program for weight management evaluated tirzepatide 5, 10, 15 mg, and maximum tolerated dosages for safety and efficacy.
-These doses and associated dose-escalation schemes (Dose Escalation Schedule for Tirzepatide in Phase 3 Clinical Studies) were based on the assessment of safety, efficacy (weight loss), and GI tolerability data in phase 1 and 2 studies in patients with T2DM, followed by exposure-response modeling of the data that predicted weight loss in patients with overweight or obesity.2
+The global phase 3 SURMOUNT clinical program for weight management evaluated tirzepatide 5, 10, 15 mg, and maximum tolerated dosages (MTDs) for safety and efficacy.
+These doses and associated dose-escalation schemes (Dose Escalation Schedule for Tirzepatide in Phase 3 Clinical Studies) were based on the assessment of safety, efficacy (weight loss), and gastrointestinal tolerability data in phase 1 and 2 studies in participants with type 2 diabetes, followed by exposure-response modeling of the data that predicted weight loss in patients with overweight or obesity.2

-The SURMOUNT-OSA master protocol described two 52-week, phase 3, double-blind, randomized studies of tirzepatide maximum tolerated dose (MTD) (10 or 15 mg) once weekly compared with placebo in 469 adults with moderate to severe OSA and obesity.
+The SURMOUNT-OSA master protocol described two 52-week, phase 3, double-blind, randomized studies of tirzepatide MTD (10 or 15 mg) once weekly compared with placebo in 469 adults with moderate to severe OSA and obesity.
 Both of these OSA studies followed the same dosage escalation scheme that was used in the clinical development program for weight management.3

 Enclosed Prescribing Information